 123 Business Rd.

 As you know, I recently started a new job at ABC Company.
 However, I have realized that the job duties and the work environment are not what I expected.
 I am therefore writing to inquire about the possibility of returning to my position as Assistant Editor at XYZ Company, which I held for the past four years.

 I sincerely regret my decision to resign and if I were to be rehired, I can assure you that I can offer a long-term commitment to the company.

 In the interim period since I was Assistant Editor, I have gained experience with new content-management systems, including Drupal and WordPress.
 I believe these skills would be invaluable as ABC Company continues to expand its online presence.

-A request for being rehired can be sent by email.
-List your name and former job title in the subject line of the message: Your Name - Job Title Question.
-Include your contact information in the signature of the message, so it's easy for your former supervisor to get in touch with you.
+A request to be rehired can be sent by email.
+List your name and former job title in the subject line of the message: Your Name - Job Title.
+Include your contact information in the signature of the message, so that it will be easy for your former supervisor to get in touch with you.